 Lack of sponsorship and stakeholder involvement: Disinterested stakeholders or sponsors can lead to less communication, which can then cause scope creep.

-Project length: The longer a project lasts, the more chances there are for business changes to occur, stakeholders to change priorities, and competitors to to change the playing field.
+Project length: The longer a project lasts, the more chances there are for business changes to occur, stakeholders to change priorities, and competitors to change the playing field.
 Larger projects can be broken down into smaller subprojects to minimize project length.

 A big part of keeping scope creep from happening involves good project planning.
 This entails:

 Setting well-defined goals: Goals should be SMART—that is, specific, measurable, attainable, relevant, and time-bound.
 Make sure everybody on the team is aware of requirements, deliverables, and other details.

 Creating a change control process: Sometimes change is inevitable.
 This means that you can plan for it as best as you can.
 Set up a system in which changes can be requested by team members, approved by relevant parties, and recorded.

 Involving all relevant stakeholders in the planning phase: Looping in the stakeholders of a project in the planning phase will help you understand what each stakeholder expects and requires, and allow you to set realistic goals that the stakeholders agree on.
 Make a schedule to communicate with stakeholders and sponsors to keep them involved throughout the project—for example, by making plans to send out daily updates on the project’s progress, or setting up weekly meetings.

 Breaking down large projects into subprojects: As we mentioned above, the longer a project is, the more chances there are for scope creep to happen.
 If you’re tackling a large project, consider breaking it into smaller projects so that you have a clear map of immediate needs, and details don’t get overlooked.

 Not all scope creep is bad—in fact, it’s often inevitable.
 Here’s how to make decisions for your project once you’ve identified that scope creep has happened.